CloudLabs-AI/MS-900-Lab-Content/Module 5 : Licensing.md

 1. Now in the licenses page click on **Requests**.
 From here you can approve or deny the requests made from members of your organization for license assignments.

     ![](Images/img133.png)

+1. To learn more about licenses refer to  https://docs.microsoft.com/en-us/microsoft-365/commerce/licenses